syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-fire-click-event-when-a-child-node-is-selected.md

 If node.HasChildren AndAlso node.Nodes.Count > 0 Then

 ' iterate through child nodes in the collection
-For Each node As TreeNodeAdv In node.Nodes
+For Each childNode As TreeNodeAdv In node.Nodes
-If node.IsSelected Then
+If childNode.IsSelected Then
-Console.WriteLine(node.Text & "is selected")
+Console.WriteLine(childNode.Text & "is selected")
 End If

 ' Do recursive call
-CheckForChildren(node)
+CheckForChildren(childNode)
-Next node
+Next childNode
 End If
 End Sub